gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.AddTicketPayload.md

 > **category**: `string`

-- Category of the ticket
+- Category of the ticket.

 ***